Monday, November 19, 2018

 I last visited Kuching way back in 1979 or 1980.
 After a lapse of almost forty years ago, I have no recollection of what this town is really liked.
 Other than that the town is sited on a flatter terrain and spread over a much larger area compared to KK, I could not think of any other thing.

 We stayed at Grand Margherita (former Holiday Inn) from 5th to 8th November.
-This hotel strategically located at Kuching Waterfront.
+This hotel is strategically located at Kuching Waterfront.
 The famous cats statue is just across the street outside the hotel main entrance.
 The well-patronized Chong Choon Cafe is a mere five minutes walk from the hotel.

 Cats Statue by night.